robertdavidgraham/telnetlogger/README.md

 To listen on another port (for testing and whatnot), use `-l`.

     telnetlogger -l 2323

+Note that on many systems, you'll get an "access denied" error message, because programs that open ports below 1024 need extra priveleges.
+So you may need to `sudo` the program.

+# Compiling

+Type `make` or:

+    gcc telnetlogger.c -o telnetlogger -lpthread

+It'll also compile/run on Windows.

 # Output

 There are two sample output files, `passwords.txt` and `ips.txt` that